nhdong13/movri/README.md

 bundle exec rails c
 ```

-- If source code are changed, we have to re-build docker images and update docker container, e.g
+- If source code are changed but docker has not updated yet, we have to re-build docker images and update docker container, e.g

 ```
 docker-compose build web